 - The combo of sulfonylureas and alcohol occasionally causes flushing, nausea, vomiting, headache, rapid heartbeat, or sudden changes in blood pressure.

 - Combining the medication metformin (Glucophage) with alcohol raises the risk of developing lactic acidosis.
 This rare but very serious side effect may cause weakness, tiredness, dizziness, chills, trouble breathing, muscle pain, stomach problems, and sudden changes in heart rate or rhythm.

 Be honest with your doctor about how much alcohol you drink, because that might affect which diabetes medication you’re prescribed.
 This also applies to clinical decisions regarding the newer injectable non-insulin diabetes medications.
-Discuss the possible side effects.
-Know what to watch for and how to react if a problem occurs.
+Talk about the possible side effects.
+Know what to watch for and how to react if a complication occurs.

 Overindulging in alcohol can weaken your resolve to make healthy choices.
 In a study of more than 3,900 men with diabetes, those who abused alcohol were less likely to follow a meal plan and more likely to smoke than nondrinkers.

-In other studies of diabetes patients, heavy drinkers were less likely to consistently check their blood glucose, take their diabetes medication, get A1c tests, and exercise.
+In other studies of people with diabetes, heavy drinkers were less likely to consistently check their blood glucose, take their diabetes medication, get A1c tests, and exercise.
 This is one reason heavy drinkers with diabetes often have a lot of trouble controlling their glucose levels.

 For help with cutting down on drinking, talk with your doctor or visit the Rethinking Drinking website, sponsored by the National Institute on Alcohol Abuse and Alcoholism.

 - Moderate drinking may have health benefits for people with diabetes, including lower risk for heart attack and stroke.